Gail Priday: Up Close and Underfoot

 Artist's Statement

-I came to Alaska from the East Coast more than a decade ago and was immediately struck by the summer vegetation.
-I knew I would love the mountains and expansive sky, but I did not expect to be so taken with the underbrush and fungus.
-I continue to find inspiration in the small and quiet elements of the northern forest, particularly the details that exist up close and underfoot.
-The easily overlooked features of the landscape hold great significance to me.
-They suggest an extraordinary and active world that exists quietly beside my own.
-My work provides a space to explore such topics while bringing attention to the wonder, beauty, consistency, and variety of my surroundings.
+I came to Alaska two decades ago and was immediately struck by the summer vegetation.
+I knew I would love the mountains and expansive sky, but I did not expect to be so captivated by the underbrush, the fungus, and every tree I met.
+That wonderment has not left me, and the small details of the northern forest are most frequently the subjects of my work.
+My paintings of the Alaskan landscape acknowledge the quiet, unpretentious beauty of a land revered for its grandeur.
+Rather than seeking out awe-inspiring vistas and dramatic scenery, I choose to represent the ever-changing treasures up close and underfoot.
+The blooming and decaying forest floor, lichen, and berries consistently capture my attention.
+These easily overlooked features of the landscape suggest an extraordinary and active world that exists quietly beside my own.